-This ITaP has a focus on variation theory.
-Trainees have previously considered the use of the CPA approach within mathematics teaching and how representations and structures can be used to support teaching and learning.
-Variation is another of the 'Five Big Ideas' (NCETM) for effective mathematics teaching.
 Trainees will be using their knowledge of carefully sequenced, small steps in learning and applying this to ensure pupils have a deep conceptual understanding.
 An example of this could be to consider the properties of rectangles when exploring quadrilaterals, considering what changes and what stays the same when presented with a range of images.
-An example related to number could be carefully sequencing an approach to column addition.
-Trainees, in centre-based training, will gain an understanding of presenting the concept in different ways using concrete resources, visual images and considering examples and non-examples, as well as sequences of learning.
+An example related to number could be carefully sequencing questions to embed strategies for multiplying and dividing by 10 and 100.
+Trainees, in centre-based training, will gain an understanding of presenting the concept in different ways.
+They will do this through using manipulatives and representations and considering examples and non-examples, as well as sequences of learning.

 During school-based training, trainees will have the opportunity to observe and put this approach into practice.

-To exemplify this further the NCETM (2020) suggest the central idea of variation is to 'highlight essential features of a concept or idea through varying the non-essential features'.
 Trainees will understand how the teacher represents the concept being taught, often in more than one way, to gain a deeper understanding.
 Trainees can also see how learning episodes are sequenced, paying attention to what is kept the same and what changes, so connections can be made within mathematics.

-On completion of the ITaP, trainees will gain a greater understanding of how variation is successfully implemented within the classroom, to ensure pupils have a deeper understanding of concepts.
+On completion of the ITaP, trainees will gain a greater understanding of how variation is successfully implemented within the classroom, to ensure pupils have a deeper understanding of mathematical concepts.